 One of the difficulties people have with coming to accept the science of evolution is that they have absorbed incorrect or only partially correct information.
-Over the last few months, I’ve kept a list of the mischaracterizations I’ve come across, and I present ten of them here today in no particular order.
+I’ve kept a list of the mischaracterizations I’ve come across, and I present ten of them here in no particular order.

 - Evolution claims that we evolved from monkeys.